boringContributor/btc-guessr/README.md

 1. new-guess: stores the initial game data to DynamoDB
 2. handle-result: checks if the initial price differs from the current price and updates the DynamoDB entry when the game is finished
-3. check-result: allows the user to get status updates about the give game ID.
+3. check-result: allows the user to get status updates about the given game ID

-### StepFunctions
+### Step Functions
 There are 3 tasks:
 1. newGuessTasks: is triggered through EventBridge and starts the above mentioned lambda function, it returns the game data and a property "waitSeconds" with 60 seconds as its value.
 2. waitTask: gets a variable "waitSeconds" and waits for this amount of time